xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 upgrade.
 Moving these network functions to a modern Kubernetes based cloud-native infrastructure reduces operator complexity providing native scale-out capacity growth, in-service software upgrades, and faster feature delivery.
-Cisco cnBNG control plane supports deployment on VMWare ESXi,

 ### cnBNG User Plane
 The cnBNG user plane is provided by Cisco ASR 9000 routers.
 The routers are responsible for terminating subscriber sessions (IPoE/PPPoE), communicating with the cnBNG control plane for user authentication and policy, applying subscriber policy elements such as QoS and security policies, and performs subscriber routing.
+Fixed and modular platforms are supported

-# Cable Converged Interconnect Network (CIN)
+# Converged aggregation

 ## Summary
-The Converged SDN Transport Design enables a multi-service CIN by adding support for the features and functions required to build a scalable next-generation Ethernet/IP cable access network.
+The enables a multi-service CIN by adding support for the features and functions required to build a scalable next-generation Ethernet/IP cable access network.
 Differentiated from simple switch or L3 aggregation designs is the ability to support NG cable transport over the same